ampovincentray-stack/CCM101-vrampo/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ### Recommended Platform: Microsoft Azure

-Microsoft Azure is the most appropriate platform for the university because it already uses Windows Server, Microsoft 365, and Active Directory.
-Azure provides strong integration with Microsoft's enterprise technologies and can support hybrid and cloud migration scenarios.
-This can make the transition easier for administrators and users who already work with Microsoft technologies.
+Because the university utilizes Windows Server, Microsoft 365, and Active Directory, the most suitable cloud solution for the university is Microsoft Azure.
+An added advantage of using Azure is that it allows for easier integration for Microsoft's enterprise technologies than any other cloud solution.
+Azure can facilitate both hybrid and cloud migrations, which will make the adoption/ transition easier for the administrators and users of the Microsoft product suite.

 ### Recommended Services